MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-mediacollectionmediaremoved.md

 ---
 title: MediaCollectionMediaRemoved Event of the AxWindowsMediaPlayer Object
-description: The MediaCollectionMediaRemoved event occurs when a media item is removed from the local library. ms.assetid: '66dae2be-2a71-4d53-b2e2-f106426d4eea'
+description: The MediaCollectionMediaRemoved event occurs when a media item is removed from the local library. ms.assetid: 66dae2be-2a71-4d53-b2e2-f106426d4eea
+keywords:
-keywords: ["MediaCollectionMediaRemoved Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- MediaCollectionMediaRemoved Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: